kitbagjs/router/docs/core-concepts/params.md

 ```

 :::info Route Matching
 When using a param type, if the url cannot be parsed as the specified type it will not be matched.
 For example if the url was `/events/two-thousand-and-twenty-four/september` it would not be matched because `two-thousand-and-twenty-four` is not a number.
+See [route matching](/advanced-concepts/route-matching) for more information.
 :::

 ### Built-in Param Types